Phineas/lanyard/README.md

 [lanyard-ui](https://lanyard.sakurajima.cloud/) - Lanyard visualizer focused on the KV aspect \
 [discord-status-actions](https://github.com/CompeyDev/discord-status-action) - Updates a file to include your discord status using the Lanyard API. \
 [discordstatus-website](https://github.com/LucaForever/discordstatus-website) - Display your Discord status on your own website with premade CSS, and JS \
-[lanyard-web](https://lanyard.eggsy.xyz) - Landing page and API documentation concept for Lanyard API with a sleek UI.
+[lanyard-web](https://lanyard.eggsy.xyz) - Landing page and API documentation concept for Lanyard API with a sleek UI. \
+[osu-nowplaying](https://github.com/Hexality/osu-nowplaying) - A small tool to scrape the info of the map you're curently playing on osu!lazer and dump into a file for obs to read.

 ## API Docs